jpreagan/llmnop/README.md

 # LLMNOP

-llmnop is a command-line tool for benchmarking Large Language Models (LLM) performance metrics.
+LLMNOP is a command-line tool for benchmarking Large Language Models (LLM) performance metrics.

 ## Features

-- Measures key performance indicators: TTFT, ~~TPOT~~, ~~Latency~~, and Throughput
+- Measures key performance indicators: Time To First Token (TTFT) and Throughput
 - Support for concurrent requests to simulate real-world load
 - Configurable input and output tokens distribution for realistic load testing
 - Standardizes comparisons across models using the tokenizer of your choice